confluxa/arc/README.md

 # Confluxa (ARC)

-Make multiple AI agents work together.
+**Make multiple AI agents work together.**

-Resolve conflicting outputs from different AI tools into a unified approach.
+When different AI tools give conflicting answers, ARC helps you converge on a single, coherent approach.

 ## Demo

+> Two AI agents disagree.
+ARC resolves.

 ![Demo](demo.svg)

-## Problem
+## The Problem

+Using multiple AI tools often leads to:

-- Multiple AI tools often return different answers for the same task.
+- Different answers for the same question
-- There is no simple shared flow to reconcile those answers.
-- Teams end up manually comparing outputs and deciding by hand.
+- No shared context between tools
+- Manual comparison and decision-making
-- This slows execution and creates uncertainty.
+- Slower execution and uncertainty

-## Solution
+## The Solution

-ARC gives AI agents a shared local workflow:
+ARC introduces a simple coordination layer:

 - Agents publish suggestions for a task.
-- ARC detects when suggestions conflict.
+- ARC detects conflicts automatically.
 - ARC produces a unified, structured resolution.

 ## Example

-gpt -> "Use JWT"
+gpt → "Use JWT"
-claude -> "Use OAuth"
+claude → "Use OAuth"

-ARC -> Recommended approach:
+**ARC → Recommended approach:**

 - JWT for internal services
 - OAuth for external integrations